I have worked in multiple technical fields, including statistical signal processing, systems engineering, software development and data analysis, etc.

 - Software development

-- Python scientific/data stack: pandas, numpy, statsmodels, jupyter, etc.
+- Project experience in data analysis and predictive modeling with Python data stack: pandas, numpy, scipy, scikit-learn, xgboost, statsmodels, jupyter, etc.

 - Quantitative Research Analyst; Quantitative Software Engineer, iFDC, Irvine, California, 2017-2020.

 - Staff Engineer - Systems; Sr. Staff Scientist - Software Systems, Broadcom, Irvine, California, 2010-2017.